-Harvard Law School professor Alan Dershowitz, center, speaks at a protest against the military's "Don't Ask, Don't Tell" policy and the presence of military recruiters on campus, Wednesday, Oct.
-12, 2005, in Cambridge, Mass.
-(AP Photo/Michael Dwyer, used with permission from The Associated Press.)
+Harvard Law School professor Alan Dershowitz, center, speaks at a protest against the military's "Don't Ask, Don't Tell" policy and the presence of military recruiters on campus in 2005 in Cambridge, Massachusetts.
+The Supreme Court ruled that a federal law that conditioning funding on granting military recruiters the same access to campus as other employers did not violate the First Amendment.
+(AP Photo/Michael Dwyer, used with permission from the Associated Press)

 In Rumsfeld v.
 Forum for Academic and Institutional Rights, 547 U.S. ____ (2006), the Supreme Court unanimously ruled that the First Amendment rights of institutions of higher education are not violated by a federal law that conditions federal funding on granting military recruiters the same access to campus as other employers.